CHEO's Emergency Department is located at 401 Smyth Road, Ottawa Ontario.

 Clinic and Surgical Day Unit appointments

-- TWO parents or caregivers are allowed to accompany children and youth while at CHEO.
+- ONE parent or caregiver is allowed to accompany children and youth while at CHEO.

 Emergency Department visits